Luccwar/teste-urcamp-VazeaCup/README_EN.md

 - Choose which directory of the project you want to access.
 The instructions below apply to both:

-    - **PHP Puro**: This project covers both the Back-End and the Front-End, fully developed in PHP.
+    - **Pure PHP**: This project covers both the Back-End and the Front-End, fully developed in PHP.
     ```bash
     cd teste-urcamp-VazeaCup/VarzeaCup
     ```